scritcash/scrit-whitepaper/scrit-whitepaper.md

 Scrit removes the notion of accounts, it only has direct DBC-to-DBC transactions.
 Users do not have any standing relationship with the operators nor do they possess any identifying authentication credentials.
-This both simplifies the system and remove a potential level for censorship.
+This both simplifies the system and removes a potential level for censorship.

 A classical Chaumian e-cash system encodes the attributes of a DBC (for